a0v0/avtoolz/CONTRIBUTING.md

 ## Contributing

 First off, thank you for considering contributing to aVToolz.
-It's people like you that make aVToolz such a great tool.
+It's people like you that make aVToolz great.

 No matter how big or small, any contribution is welcome and highly appreciated.